kzar/adblockplus-website-converter/README.md

       ├── sitescripts
       ├── website-converter
       ├── www
-      └── wwwnew
+      └── web.adblockplus.org

 Just run `./convert.py` from the website-converter repo directory to convert the website content.
-To test the results run `python -m sitescripts.cms.bin.test_server ../wwwnew/` from the sitescripts directory and browse to http://localhost:5000/ to see the results.
+To test the results run `python -m sitescripts.cms.bin.test_server ../web.adblockplus.org/` from the sitescripts directory and browse to http://localhost:5000/ to see the results.

 To update static files run `./refresh-static-files` from the website-converter repo directory.